eagleEggs/mooseCode/README.md

 ### Status

-Currently, it translates A-Z, and spaces.
+Currently, it translates a-z, and spaces (no uppercase).

 ### Contributions